 Traps that use lures will need regular replacement as the chemicals disperse.
 Chemical lures usually last a few months (2-3 for the product we recommend above).

-If you want to be on the safe side, put them in the freezer that goes down to 0°F. The bugs are hardy, so they need to be frozen for four days to ensure they are dead.
+If you do go the freezer route, the freezer should go down to 0°F. Bed bugs are hardy, so they need to be frozen for four days to ensure they are dead.
 After that, just throw away the bags.

 Bed bug traps only work if they are in between you and the bugs.
 Some common reasons bed bug traps fail is if the bugs are hiding in the mattress or on the headboard, or if the bed bugs have another route up to the bed via the walls or the linens.